 - 1. When applicable, the personnel or application record of each known covered veteran will include the identification of each promotion for which he or she was considered. - 2.
-When an applicant or employee is selected for hire or promotion and the College undertakes an accommodation which makes it possible to place a covered veteran in the job, the application form or personnel record will contain a description of that accommodation. - 3.
+When an applicant or employee is selected for hire or promotion and the College undertakes an accommodation which makes it possible to place a covered veteran in the job, the applicant form or personnel record will contain a description of that accommodation. - 3.
 When warranted, articles on accomplishments of disabled veterans and veterans of the Vietnam Era will be included in College publications. - 4.
 College policy regarding disabled veterans and veterans of the Vietnam Era is posted.
-The statement that employees and applicants are protected from coercion, intimidation, interference, or discrimination for filing a complaint or assisting in an investigation under the Act is also posted.
+The statement that employees and applicants are protected from coercion, intimidation, interference, or discrimination for filing a complaint or assisting in an investigation under the Act is also posted. - 5.
+Physical and Mental Qualification a.
+Supervisors and office heads may be informed regarding restrictions on the work or duties of disabled veterans: